treojs/treo/Readme.md

 * index.multy

 Next iteration of library should remove some restrictions and add missing features, like transaction reuse, transaction to multiple stores and multiEntry indexes.

-- IndexedDB is powerful API, but has complex API.
-Treo makes it simpler, but completely relies on standard.
-If you know official specification, you can work with treo and experience with treo will help you to understand the spec.
-- It already implements some features from coming 2.0 specification.
-- Treo build with small modules, which are work with raw IndexedDB's APIs, so we don't build abstractions, which just work around official API.
-- treo and a bunch of useful IndexedDB modules are part of treojs organization, because it has to be community effort.
-- Apple claims they don't see adoption of IndexedDB, and don't want to fix bugs.
-There're a lot of bugs and some of them major.
-But Since 9.x we can work around some limitations and actually show usage.
-- IE implementation is limited, there're no WebSQL, so we need to work around this.
+IE implementation is limited, there're no WebSQL, so we need to work around this.

 ## Full documentation